mecid/mecid.github.io/_posts/2023-07-18-mastering-charts-in-swiftui-selection.md

 category: Mastering SwiftUI views
 ---

-Swift Charts provides a lovely API allowing you to customize it and add custom interactions within a few lines of code.
+Swift Charts provides a lovely API allowing you to tune charts and add custom interactions within a few lines of code.
 The following framework iteration goes further and allows us to track chart selection in a single line of code.
 This week we will learn about new APIs allowing us to handle selection in Swift Charts.

 {% include friends.html %}